 Another vital element of evidence that will be needed to support a claim for compensation after an accident in a shop is medical evidence.
 Anyone claiming personal injury compensation will need to be able to prove that an injury has been sustained.
 Therefore, if you are injured in a shop or supermarket it is vital that you seek medical attention, either from your GP or by visiting the A&E department of a local hospital.
 When you present for treatment, it is important that you advise your GP or the triage nurse as to what caused your injury and where it happened.
 The details of this, plus any medical diagnosis, treatments provided or referrals for other treatments will be recorded within your medical records.
 Your solicitor will then be able to obtain this with your authority and can use this medical evidence to support your slipping compensation claim and form an estimation of the value of settlement that you could receive.

 If you have an accident within a shop that does not have an accident book, or where you are refused permission to report it in such a way, there are steps that you can take.
 To find out more about what you should do after an accident and how to make your claim for compensation, contact us today.

 At Direct2Compensation we know your rights and have a very straight forward no win no fee claims process that you can easily understand.
-We’ll help you to ensure that you have the maximum chance of succeeding with your injury compensation claim and link you with a suitably experienced specialist solicitor.
+Our no win no fee process guarantees that you will not pay a penny, to any party whatsoever should your claim for compensation fail.
+However, if you do succeed with your claim, you will have to contribute up to 25% of your compensation settlement as well as the cost of an ATE policy if your Solicitor has put on in place, with the remaining compensation payable to you.
+We’ll help you to understand how the process works and our the specialist Solicitors we work with will ensure that you have the maximum chance of succeeding with your injury compensation claim and link you with a suitably experienced specialist Personal Injury compensation Solicitor practice.